netlify/cli/README.md

 Welcome to the Netlify CLI!
 The new 2.0 version (now in beta) was rebuilt from the ground up to help improve the site building experience.

+- See our [Getting Started Guide](https://www.netlify.com/docs/cli/) for a comprehensive introduction to the CLI.
+- See the [CLI website](http://cli.netlify.com/) for online access to CLI help text.

 ## Table of Contents

 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText=Click to expand) -->